 Changes in Control Over Financial Reporting.
-During the fiscal year ending October 31, 2020, we continued to implement procedures to review and document all corporate actions related to stock-based compensation awards.
-There have been no additional changes in our internal control over financial reporting identified in connection with the evaluation that occurred during our last fiscal quarter that has materially affected, or that is reasonably likely to materially affect, our internal control over financial reporting.
+Except as described above, based on the evaluation of our management we believe that there were no changes in our internal control over financial reporting that occurred during the quarter ended October 31, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 Attestation Report of the Registered Public Accounting Firm.
 This annual report does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
 Management's report was not subject to attestation by our registered public accounting firm pursuant to the Dodd-Frank Wall Street Protection Act that permits us to provide only management's report in this annual report.